-a) Support sustainable transportation funding levels that allow OCTA to continue to improve mobility in and around Orange County;

-- b) Oppose efforts to redirect, reduce, or eliminate existing transportation funding programs; - c) Support funding for the Capital Investment Grants program to allow for an expansion of bus and rail transit projects; - d) Ensure that federal funding is available for capital purposes to the extent not needed for direct operating costs; - e) Support funding, with increased flexibility, for safety and security grant programs in order to protect Orange County's transportation system, including highways, transit facilities, rail lines, and related software systems; - f) Support funding for regional and intercity passenger rail corridors in California; - g) Support funding to develop bus maintenance training information for the transit agencies; - h) Seek to ensure OCTA's projects and programs related to the 2028 Olympic and Paralympic Games in Los Angeles are eligible for any related funding incentives and project delivery tools; - i) Monitor the distribution of federal formula funding in order to ensure that existing state suballocation processes are utilized.
+- Support sustainable transportation funding levels that allow OCTA to continue to improve mobility in and around Orange County; - b) Oppose efforts to redirect, reduce, or eliminate existing transportation funding programs; - Support funding for the Capital Investment Grants program to allow for an expansion of bus and rail transit projects; - d) Ensure that federal funding is available for capital purposes to the extent not needed for direct operating costs; - e) Support funding, with increased flexibility, for safety and security grant programs in order to protect Orange County's transportation system, including highways, transit operations and facilities, rail lines, and related software systems; - f) Support funding for regional and intercity passenger rail corridors in California; - g) Support funding to develop training information programs to instruct on the use of new technology and address workforce needs at transit and transportation agencies; - Seek to ensure OCTA's projects and programs related to the 2028 Olympic and Paralympic Games in Los Angeles are eligible for any related funding incentives and project delivery tools; - Support efforts to reinstate the state suballocation process regarding the distribution of federal formula funding; - j) Support funding and incentives to develop free- or reduced-fare transit programs without impacting existing programs or creating unfunded mandates.

 II.
-REAUTHORIZATION PRIORITIES
+IIJA IMPLEMENTATION